isaac-mackey/mind-uploading/README.md

 This project aims to create a digital copy of my mind by combining computing technology, especially artificial neural networks, with natural language datasets such as emails, text messages, diary entries, and voice recordings.

-Below are Python Notebooks that process these datasets and use them as source material and training or fine-tuning data for OpenAI's Large Language Models.
+Below are descriptions of and links to Python Notebooks that process these datasets and use them as source material for OpenAI's Large Language Models.

-# Jupyter Notebook Files in this Repository

 ## Raw data processing